-The Hawk Ridge Transportation Development District internally maintains seven individual governmental funds.
-Information is presented in the Statement of Net Position - Cash Basis, for the General Fund, the Debt Service Fund, and the Project Fund, which are considered major funds.
+Hawk Ridge Transportation Development District internally maintains seven individual governmental funds.
+Information is presented in the Governmental Funds Balance Sheet and Statement of Net Position - Cash Basis, for the General Fund, the Debt Service Fund, and the Project Fund, which are considered major funds.
 The General Fund consists of: the Special Trust Fund, the Revenue Fund, the County Roads Fund, and the Operating Fund.
 The Debt Service Fund consists of: the Debt Service Fund and the Debt Service Reserve Fund.
-Internal fund information is shown as other supplementary information.
+The Project Fund consists of: the Project Fund.

-Management's Discussion and Analysis For the Year Ended June 30, 2021 (Unaudited)
+Management's Discussion and Analysis For the Year Ended June 30, 2022 (Unaudited)